-2.1.
-Trade Liberalization is Intact and World Trade is Flourishing
+2.1 Trade Liberalization Is Intact and World Trade Is Flourishing

 World trade in goods and services is much freer today than in the pre-WTO world.
 Protection-motivated non-tariff barriers, which had plagued the system until as recently as the 1980s, are virtually gone.
-Tariffs have also come significantly down with over protection to industrial products at historically lowest level in almost all countries.
+Tariffs have also come down significantly, with protection with respect to industrial products at its historically lowest level in almost all countries.
 Table 1, which shows the latest average tariff rates on industrial products available for the major developed and developing countries, bears witness to this change.

 Developed countries have come to bind virtually all their tariffs while developing countries have also bound a substantial proportion of their tariff lines.
 More importantly, applied tariffs have dropped to their lowest levels in the recent history.
 Even in India, which is often depicted as a highly protected country, the simple average of applied industrial tariffs is 10.1 percent compared with 8.7 percent in China.
-While the highest average tariffs are concentrated in the countries in Latin America, even they are below 15 percent.
+While the highest average tariffs are concentrated in the countries in Latin America, even there they are below 15 percent.
 In the developed countries, the simple average of tariffs is uniformly below 5 percent.